US natgas prices fall 3% to two-week low on less hot forecasts

-Sept 6 (Reuters) - U.S. natural gas futures slid about 3% to a two-week low on Wednesday on forecasts for the weather to become less hot over the next two weeks.
+Sept 6 (Reuters) - U.S. natural gas futures slid about 3% on Wednesday to a two-week low on forecasts for heat to moderate over the next two weeks.

-Limiting those losses, however, were forecasts for more gas demand over the next two weeks than previously expected, a drop in daily output and an increase in the amount of gas flowing to liquefied natural gas (LNG) export plants.
+Limiting losses were lifted forecasts for gas demand over the same period, a drop in daily output and an increase in gas flows to liquefied natural gas (LNG) export plants.

-Front-month gas futures NGc1 for October delivery on the New York Mercantile Exchange fell 7.8 cents, or 3.0%, to $2.504 per million British thermal units (mmBtu) at 9:30 a.m.
-EDT (1330 GMT), putting the contract on track for its lowest close since Aug.
-23.
+Front-month gas futures NGc1 for October delivery on the New York Mercantile Exchange fell 7.2 cents, or 2.8%, to settle at $2.510 per million British thermal units (mmBtu), their lowest close since Aug.
+23. It was the first four-day streak of declines for the front month since mid July.

-That also put the front-month on track to decline for a fourth day for the first time since mid July.
+ERCOT forecast the power situation would be tight Wednesday evening with supplies expected to exceed demand by less than 1,000 megawatts (MW) after the sun goes down and solar power stops working at around 8 p.m. local time.

-ERCOT said it expects to set a new September peak demand record every weekday this week.
-The grid operator, however, expects those peaks to remain below its all-time high of 85,435 megawatts on Aug.
+ERCOT said it expects to set a new September peak demand record every weekday this week, but also expects those peaks to remain below its all-time high of 85,435 megawatts on Aug.
 10.

-Extreme heat boosts the amount of gas burned to produce power for cooling, especially in Texas, which gets most of its electricity from gas-fired plants.
+Extreme heat requires utilities to burn more gas to power cooling, especially in Texas.
 In 2022, about 49% of the state's power came from gas-fired plants, with most of the rest coming from wind (22%), coal (16%), nuclear (8%) and solar (4%), federal energy data showed.

 SUPPLY AND DEMAND

-Financial firm LSEG said average gas output in the lower 48 U.S. states slid to 101.9 billion cubic feet per day (bcfd) so far in September from 102.2 bcfd in August and a record 102.3 bcfd in May.
+Financial firm LSEG said that so far in September, average gas output in the lower 48 U.S. states slid to 101.9 billion cubic feet per day (bcfd) from 102.2 bcfd in August and a record 102.3 bcfd in May.

-Even though the weather in the lower 48 U.S. states will be less hot than previously expected over the next two weeks, meteorologists forecast it will remain mostly hotter than normal through at least Sept.
+While heat in the lower 48 U.S. states should moderate over the next two weeks, meteorologists forecast it will remain mostly hotter than normal through at least Sept.
 21.

 LSEG forecast U.S. gas demand, including exports, will hold around 101.2 bcfd this week and next.
 Those forecasts were higher than LSEG's outlook on Tuesday.